Skip to main content

 (Drug Schedules Regulation)

 b.
-Registered nurses require a client-specific order from an authorized health professional before compounding, dispensing or administering Schedule II medications to treat a disease or disorder.
+Registered nurses act under a client-specific order to compound, dispense, or administer Schedule II medications to treat a disease or disorder.

 a.
 Registered nurses who carry out insulin dose adjustment must possess the competencies and follow the decision support tools set out by Fraser Health Authority (Fraser Health Authority: Diabetes - Insulin dose adjustment).